tschm/.github/README.md

 ### [test](https://github.com/cvxgrp/.github/blob/main/actions/test/action.yml)

 This workflow install pytest and some its friends.
-It uploads the test results are artifacts.
+It uploads the test results as artifacts.
 It assumes the project is built with poetry.

 ## Using workflows